I am not one of those people who makes resolutions at New Year’s.

 I decided to take some inspiration from Tammy Strobel, who writes the blog Rowdy Kittens.
 She had a big birthday recently, too.
-(She’s been on the planet a few decades less than me.)
+(Although she’s been on the planet a few decades less than me.)
 She decided to make a list of x things she wanted to do before she reached her xth birthday.
 Taking her lead, I have made a list of 60 things I’d like to do in the coming year.

 I am not going to reveal my whole list here, as some of the things are personal, but I will tell you the kinds of goals I have.
 I have writing goals, artistic goals, physical goals, spiritual goals, financial goals, lots of travel goals, and a few miscellaneous goals, such as finally adopting Angie, the dog I fell in love with at a shelter last year!
-(I sill need to create the environment that will work for her.)
+(I still need to create the environment that will work for her.)

 There are multiple people I want to visit, sites I want to see (like the Serpent Mound in Ohio), paintings I want to paint, books I want to publish, meditation goals I want to meet (Is that an oxymoron?
-Probably.), debts I intend to pay off, and small mountains I want to climb (like Black Butte.)
+Probably), debts I intend to pay off, and small mountains I want to climb (like Black Butte.)
 It’s going to be an exciting year!